jmfuchs/aws-guardduty-remediation-workflow/README.md

 ## Install Dependencies

-After cloning the repo, change to the aws-ct-processing directory and run the following to install the dependencies:
+After cloning the repo, change to the aws-guardduty-remediation-workflow and run the following to install the dependencies:

 ```
 pip install -r requirements.txt -t ./